KirsApps/odometer/README.md

 ## Base widgets AnimatedOdometer and OdometerTransition

-AnimatedOdometer based on Implicit Animations and OdometerTransition based on explicit animation. to customize the odometer, you need to use two OdometerAnimationTransitionBuilders for new and old numbers you will have access to:
+The AnimatedOdometer is based on implicit animation, and the OdometerTransition is based on explicit animation.
+To customize the odometer, you need to use two OdometerAnimationTransitionBuilders for new and old numbers.
+You will have access to:
-* digit
+* The digit
-* digit place
+* The digit place
-* animation progress of this digit
+* The animation progress of this digit